Orthology (language)

-Orthology is the study of the correct speaking or the right use of words in language.
+Orthology or ortholinguistics is the study of linguistic norms.
 The word comes from Greek ortho- ("correct") and -logy ("science of").
-This science is a place where psychology, philosophy, linguistics and many other fields of learning come together.
-The most noted use of Orthology is for the selection of words for the language of Basic English by the Orthological Institute.
+This science is a place where psychology, philosophy, linguistics and other fields of learning come together.
+The most noted use of orthology is for the selection of words for the language of Basic English by the Orthological Institute.

-The book, The Meaning of Meaning, by C.K.
+The book The Meaning of Meaning, by C.K.
 Ogden and I.A.
 Richards, is an important book dealing with orthology.